 - Re-assessment.
 Hospitals should continually assess the availability of resources in order to reallocate resources as needed.

-In addition to scarcity of supplies, essential health care workers may be scarce due to high demand and exposure to the virus.
-Hospitals must have contingency plans in place for the possibility that the number of staff available will be inadequate due to fatigue, illness, or increased hospitalizations.
-The Illinois Department of Financial and Professional Regulation (IDFPR) has taken several actions to increase the health care workforce, including the issuance of temporary licenses to out-of-state and inactive physicians, nurses, physician assistants, and respiratory care practitioners.19 The IDPH has taken similar actions regarding certified nursing assistants.20 Hospitals may also consider using disaster privileges to bring additional staff from other hospitals without having to complete separate credentialing.
+In addition to scarcity of supplies, essential health care workers may be in short supply due to high demand and exposure to the virus.
+Hospitals must have contingency plans in place for the possibility the number of staff available will be inadequate due to fatigue, illness, or increased hospitalizations.
+The Illinois Department of Financial and Professional Regulation (IDFPR) has taken several actions to increase the health care workforce, including the issuance of temporary licenses to out-of-state and inactive physicians, nurses, physician assistants, and respiratory care practitioners.19 The IDPH has taken similar actions regarding certified nursing assistants.20 Hospitals also may consider using disaster privileges to bring additional staff from other hospitals without having to complete separate credentialing.

 Providers should be transparent about treatment plans when operating in crisis standards of care and accountable towards the communities they serve.
 The public should not be left in doubt as to how the health care system intends to respond to a pandemic like COVID-19.